News & trends

 Typical Scope

-A QS typically manages one to two projects, depending on size and complexity.
-On a £5m project, one QS can handle the full commercial workload.
-On a £30m job, you might have a senior QS managing the overall commercial position with one or two assistant QSs handling specific packages.
+A QS typically manages one to two projects depending on size.
+On a £5m project, one QS handles the full commercial workload.
+On a £30m job, a senior QS manages overall position with one or two assistants on specific packages.

-The QS reports to the Commercial Manager (or directly to the Commercial Director in smaller firms).
-Their primary output is accurate, timely financial data that enables commercial decisions.
-For a detailed breakdown of how CVRs work, see CVRs in construction explained.
+Reports to the Commercial Manager (or Commercial Director in smaller firms).
+Primary output: accurate, timely financial data that enables commercial decisions.
+For CVR detail, see CVRs in construction explained.

 "I’ve used other systems in the past that you need 3 or 4 days of training before you can even raise a purchase order on the system.
 With Planyard, you can just raise your first purchase order in 5 minutes in one go.
 You just Planyard it!"